What is gynecomastia?

 Gynecomastia is usually a benign (noncancerous) condition.
 It may be linked to many different causes of hormone changes.
 In many cases, the cause isn’t known.

-Gynecomastia is often caused by changes in levels of the female hormone (estrogen) and the male hormone (testosterone).
+Gynecomastia is often caused by changes in levels of the hormones estrogen and testosterone.
 But it can be caused by other things as well.

-Some diseases and medical conditions may also cause gynecomastia.
+Some diseases and health conditions may also cause gynecomastia.
 These include:

 Newborn babies may have a short-term form of gynecomastia.
-This is often because a mother’s estrogen stays in a baby’s blood for a while after birth.
+This is often because the birth parent's estrogen stays in a baby’s blood for a while after birth.

 Gynecomastia is not linked to breast cancer.
-It is rare that men get breast cancer.
-But your provider may do some tests to rule out breast cancer.
+It's rare that people with a penis get breast cancer.
+But your healthcare provider may do some tests and examine you to rule out breast cancer.